D&G Bus: Fleet

-As of January 2023, the fleet consisted of 92 buses.
+As of January 2025, the fleet consisted of 126 buses.
 Fleet livery was originally cream and blue, it has since been replaced by a red with yellow signwriting scheme.
-The fleet also consists of 46 ex Arriva Midlands vehicles (still in Arriva colours) which were included in the purchase of Cannock Depot.
-These vehicles have had Chaserider markings applied over the Arriva markings.

-Routes

-D&G Bus operates services mainly around North Staffordshire and South Cheshire.
+During January 2024, the company revealed a new fleet livery.
+Red is the main colour dominating the majority of the vehicle, but now features a yellow diagonal stripe with the rear of the vehicle being dark blue.
+This scheme is similar to the newer livery of Centrebus vehicles.

+As of April 2025, 30 buses in D&G’s fleet adorn the new livery.

+The fleet mainly consists of Optare Versas, Enviro 200's & Wright Streetlites.

+Since December 2023, D&G acquired a number of brand new and second-hand Enviro 200 MMCs, both the short and long wheel-base varieties.

+As of August 2024, the firm acquired a number of brand new MCV eVoRa bodied Volvo B8RLEs, six of which feature ‘the nines’ livery.

 Chaserider

 In November 2020, D&G announced they would be taking over the Cannock depot of Arriva Midlands from January 2021 with operations in Cannock and Stafford running under the Chaserider brand.

 Chaserider operates as a subsidiary of D&G with different ticketing arrangements and operates a separate website, similar to the way Arriva owned Yorkshire Tiger operated in West Yorkshire but unlike Yorkshire Tiger, Chaserider has a similar livery to its parent.